qBraid/qBraid/docs/sdk/devices.rst

 In this module, you will learn how to use the qBraid SDK to interface with quantum backends.
-We will demonstrate how to construct queries and search for available devices using the ``qbraid.get_devices`` function, and overview how to execute circuits using the ``qbraid.devices`` module.
+We will demonstrate how to construct queries and search for available devices using the ``qbraid.get_devices`` function, and overview how to execute circuits using the ``qbraid.providers`` module.

 Unified Device Search
 ----------------------